If you are looking for innovative, durable watches for a special gift to a loved one (or yourself!), this review is for you.

 This review has shed light on what you should expect from eco friendly watches.
 To start, how and where they are made.

-But also, whether the brand in question has strong CSR ethics and transparent manufacturing practices.
+But also, whether the brand in question has strong Social & Environmental practices and transparent manufacturing practices.

 It was also important for us to look at different styles and prices: watch brands working with wood materials (recycled materials!), (non) vegan leather, or even with straps made of silicone.